 Thousands of young Bulgarians have embarked on the journey that Dimitrova completed.
 According to German statistics database Statista, more than 225,000 Bulgarians were living in Germany in 2015 – many with an above average education.
 While Germany’s labor market has profited from this influx, Bulgaria has suffered: The Bulgarian Academy of Sciences estimates that in five to ten years the country will have lost some 400,000 qualified workers.

 Romania, which joined the EU alongside Bulgaria in 2007, is plagued by similar problems.
 Though both countries profit from remittances sent home to families, the lack of skilled workers has become clearer over time.
 The medical sector has been hit hardest.
 Some 43,000 pharmacists have left Romania in the ten years since the country joined the EU, with 5,000 Romanian medical specialists working in Germany alone.

 Three years ago, Kostas Ifandopol, a young Romanian dentist, decided to emigrate to Berlin, a move he says was mainly prompted by money considerations.
-After completing his studies in Bucharest, he spent a year working as a dentist in Romania, but he soon realized that he would not be able to fulfill his dream of opening his own practice in his home country.
+After completing his studies in Bucharest, he spent a year working as a dentist in Romania, but he soon realized that he would not be able to fulfil his dream of opening his own practice in his home country.